luvit/luv/docs.md

 asynchronously.
 If a callback is provided to these functions, they behave asynchronously; if no callback is provided, they behave synchronously.

+Any asynchronous function that returns a `uv_req_t` may instead accept a thread which will be resumed as if it were a synchronous call to that function.
+The **calling** thread will be yielded.

+If luv is compiled with the `LUV_FORCE_COROUTINE_CONTINUATION` define (default on) any blocking function calls inside of a coroutine will instead yield and resume upon completion.

 ### Pseudo-Types

 Some unique types are defined.
 These are not actual types in Lua, but they are